Eduardo Elsztain: Meeting with Chávez

 Along with Jewish leaders Ronald S. Lauder and Jack Terpins, Elsztain met with Hugo Chávez in August 2008 to discuss anti-Semitism in Venezuela and the welfare of the country's Jewish community.
 Elsztain later said in a radio interview that the meeting was "amazing" and "better than we expected," and praised Chávez's willingness to listen to the concerns of the Jewish community was "remarkable."
 Venezuelan Jews were critical of this verdict, however, with former Culture Minister Paulina Gamus complaining that the meeting had come during an election campaign and had made it seem as if Chávez had received the imprimatur of the Jewish community.
 She noted that 300 gentile Venezuelan intellectuals had denounced Chávez as an anti-Semite, while Lauder, Elsztain, and Terpins, on behalf of the Jewish community, were giving Chávez "a good-conduct medal."

+Controversy

+Panama Papers

+Elsztain is listed in the Panama Papers documents as the owner of companies and trusts in Bermuda and the Isle of Man.
+To date, the investigation has not yet had a judicial resolution.

+Lobbying

+Due to irregularities in the privatization of the Mortgage Bank in 1997, he was charged along with Daniel Marx, the former Minister of Economy Roque Fernández and other officials for the alleged commission of the crimes of illicit association, fraud against the public administration, usury, abuse of authority and violation of the duties of an official, passive bribery and influence peddling, embezzlement, embezzlement, negotiations incompatible with the exercise of public office, fraud against commerce and industry.
+Currently, no judicial outcome or significant progress in the investigation has been reported.